Search results for Suvla.

 /on-this-day/14-february-1916-lieut-richard-gavin-brown/

-Richard was the eldest of three children by Richard Brown MG Deputy Inspector-General RN (Ret) and Jessie (née McPherson).
-He was educated Aberdeen University where he graduated MB in 1903 and was subsequently in practice at Portsmouth.
-He married at St Philips, Buckingham Palace Road, London 23 November 1910 to Ruth (née Noble born 1887, H…
+Richard was born in Aberdeen in 8 April 1882, he was the eldest of three children by Richard Brown MG Deputy Inspector-General RN (Ret) and Jessie (née McPherson).
+He was educated at Aberdeen University from where he graduated in 1903.
+He was subsequently in practice at Portsmouth.
+Richard married at St Philips, Buckingham Palace Road, London...

 Gallipoli Association Zoom Talk.
 'An officer’s account of a one way trip to Suvla' with Wilfrid Dimsdale